Seven Useful Questions in Density Functional Theory

 The adiabatic connective curve for any realistic system $U\xc[n](\lambda)$ has always been found to be convex~\cite{LP85,FNGB05,puzder2001exchange,CFSB15,EBPb96,teale2010accurate,peach2007modeling,frydel2000adiabatic}, but this has never been proven in general.
 Equivalently

-The convexity is seen clearly in the example provided in Fig.~\ref{fig: hubbard_dimer_U5_colored}, but in realistic systems it is often more subtle~\cite{LP85,EBPb96,peach2007modeling,teale2010accurate}.
+The convexity is seen clearly in the example provided in Fig.~\ref{fig: hubbard_dimer_U5_black_white}, but in realistic systems it is often more subtle~\cite{LP85,EBPb96,peach2007modeling,teale2010accurate}.
 The convexity also implies the following inequality

-which is again illustrated in Fig.~\ref{fig: hubbard_dimer_U5_colored}.
+which is again illustrated in Fig.~\ref{fig: hubbard_dimer_U5_black_white}.

-It is worth noting that many popular approximate functionals, such as PBE \cite{PBE96}, have been shown to violate this unproven condition~\cite{frydel2000adiabatic}.
+Many popular approximate functionals, such as PBE \cite{PBE96}, violate this unproven condition~\cite{frydel2000adiabatic}.
 Even in the absence of a proof, approximate functionals \textit{can} be constructed to ensure these conditions hold and may even see improved accuracy and transferability.
-However, the main value in a proof (or providing counterexamples) will be in providing physical insight on aspects of the correlation energy functional, and may also help clarify the relevance of such a condition.
+The main value in a proof (or providing counterexamples) will be in providing physical insight on aspects of the correlation energy functional, and may also help clarify the relevance of such a condition.
 This awareness can be more valuable in developing approximate functionals than just ensuring the condition is satisfied.

-Searching for counterexamples of the convexity constraint in Eq.~(\ref{eq: convexity constraint}) is challenging since obtaining high-accuracy adiabatic connection curves is demanding.
+Searching for counterexamples of the convexity in Eq.~(\ref{eq: convexity constraint}) is challenging since obtaining high-accuracy adiabatic connection curves is demanding.
 Here we need to obtain high-accuracy ground-state wavefunctions with given densities, which is nontrivial, see Sec.~\ref{sec: Finding wavefunctions with given densities}.
 Insight toward proving Eq.~\eqref{eq: convexity constraint} generally may be gleaned from a proof for the Hubbard dimer case.
-In Ref.~\cite{CFSB15} it was always observed that the general Hubbard dimer (symmetric and asymmetric versions) adiabatic connection curve is convex.
+In Ref.~\cite{CFSB15} it was always observed that for the general Hubbard dimer (symmetric and asymmetric versions) the adiabatic connection curve is convex.
 Surely a proof is possible in such an elementary case, but we are currently unaware of one.
 Another useful direction may be in recasting the adiabatic connection in terms of uniform coordinate scaling~\cite{LP85},

-where the XC energy functional is evaluated on the uniformly scaled density $n_{1/\lambda}(\br) \equiv n(\br / \lambda) / \lambda^3$.
-Writing in terms of coordinate scaling instead of coupling constants is just a trivial rearrangement, but can have a powerful effect on how one frames the search for a proof.
+where the XC energy functional is evaluated on the uniformly scaled density $n_{1/\lambda}(\br) = n(\br / \lambda) / \lambda^3$.
+Writing in terms of coordinate scaling instead of coupling constants is a trivial rearrangement, but can have a powerful effect on how one frames the search for a proof.